make-github-pseudonymous-again/blog/content/post/2021-04-11-encrypt-user-home-with-ecryptfs.md

 This may increase privacy, depending on how the system is used.

-If the user home is not encrypted, it would suffice to be root (without the user necessary being logged in).
+If the user home is not encrypted, it would suffice to be root (without the user necessarily being logged in).
 Note that being root on another system and mounting the partition hosting the user's home suffices.

 <!--more-->